 Make sure you are getting a current version with all its Qt5 dependencies.

-To install the official Subsurface package under OpenSUSE 13.2 oder Tumbleweed go to our build service project page and follow the simple instructions there -- it’s as easy as two clicks.
+To install the official Subsurface package under OpenSUSE 13.1, 13.2, or Tumbleweed as well as Fedora 20, go to our build service project page and follow the simple instructions there -- it’s as easy as two clicks.

 Deprecated distribution maintained packages